 In addition to conversational trust, I also referred many times to a widely used trust definition in the information systems field that includes dimensions such as competence, benevolence, and integrity.

-Amir also argues that most of the personal assistants are trying to become a meta-chatbot by combining multiple simple tasks or domains on themselves such as setting an alarm, playing music, adding things into a grocery list.
+Amir also argues that most assistants are trying to become a meta-chatbot by combining multiple simple tasks or domains on themselves such as setting an alarm, playing music, adding things into a grocery list.

-All four “assistants” also have access to a community of domain-specific agents.
+When I examined the four most popular assistants in the US market, I saw that all four have access to a community of domain-specific agents.
 In other words, generalist assistants are also becoming marketplaces for expert agents.

-While the idea behind them is the same, assistants use two different system architecture for communicating with domain-specific agents:
+While the idea behind them is the same, today's assistants use two different models for communicating with domain-specific agents:

 To understand the mental model of people when they experience a challenge that involves multiple actors, I did a scenario-building workshop with 6 participants.
 I identified two insights from this workshop:

 The feedback I got from this brief workshop inspired me about my final design experiment on using ‘experience breakdowns’ and agents as seams similar to Kevin Gaunt’s project on smart homes.
 In his work, Kevin used multiple chatbots to create a "seamful" experience, illustrating Mark Weiser’s proposal that experiences should include beautiful seams than trying to be seamless.

 Scoping down to a fragmented experience, travel booking journey, I designed a travel chatbot on Slack and asked 6 college students to test it without knowing that there were humans pretending to be chatbots behind the curtain.
 I used bot-making tool Walkie to design multi-agent conversations by writing sample dialogs.